CHRISBINJAEDON/WildGuard-AI-Smart-Torch-for-Peaceful-Coexistence/README.md

 ## 🎥 Prototype Demo Video

+“This is our original field-tested demo video, filmed by our team to validate the effectiveness of WildGuard AI in real-world conditions.”
 ## 🧪 Try It Out

 Experience WildGuard AI in action!
 Watch our hands-on demo showing how the torch works in real-world conditions.